jeffareid/erasureb/README.md

-# ersbch
+# erasureb

 Reed-Solomon Erasure Coding (BCH) in C++ - X86 X64.

-Ersbch is based on "BCH view" Reed Solomon code as an alternative to "original view Vandermonde matrix" code.
-This allows XOR to be used for one row of data during encode and decode to reduce matrix multiply overhead.
+Erasureb is based on "BCH view" Reed Solomon enconding as an alternative to "original view Vandermonde matrix" encoding.
+This allows XOR to be used for one row of parities during encode and for one row of erasures (one data row or one parity row) during decode to reduce matrix multiply overhead.
+The process is described below.

 The Wikipedia article describes the differences between "orignal view" and "BCH view", as well as a descrption of the encoders.
 The article